Data presented here may not be the most recent available

 In the 16th century traders and missionaries arrived from Portugal.
 The weapons they introduced allowed the Shogunate to increase its power until, in 1603, the isolationist Edo period began.
 This ended in 1854 when the USA forced Japan to open its borders, culminating in the 1868 Boshin civil war and the Meiji Restoration.

-The new Empire became an industrial power intent on expansion, winning wars against both China in 1895 and Russia in 1905.
+The new Empire became an industrial power intent on expansion, winning wars against both China (in 1895) and Russia (in 1905).
 After World War 1 the Japanese invaded Manchuria (in 1931), the rest of China (in 1937) and most of Asia (from 1941).
-They were soon defeated following Allied victories in the Pacific, Soviet invasion of Manchuria, and the dropping of 2 atomic bombs on Hiroshima and Nagasaki in 1945.
+They were soon defeated following Allied victories in the Pacific, the Soviet invasion of Manchuria, and the dropping of 2 atomic bombs on Hiroshima and Nagasaki in 1945.

-Japan then adopted a new liberal constitution in 1947 with Allied occupation finally ending in 1952.
-The country went on to achieve rapid economic growth and, despite recession in the 1990s, it still has one of the world's largest economies.
+Japan adopted a new liberal constitution in 1947 with Allied occupation finally ending in 1952.
+The country went on to achieve rapid economic growth and, despite recession in the 1990s and a shrinking population, it still has one of the world's largest economies with tourism becoming important.

 Japan is a volcanic archipelago of 6,852 islands.
 The four largest are, from north to south, Hokkaido, Honshu, Shikoku and Kyushu, which make up about 97% of the land area.
 The Ryukyu Islands, which include Okinawa, are a chain south of Kyushu.
 Around three quarters of Japan is forested and mountainous and the population is concentrated in dense coastal areas.